Yusuf Adil Shah's invasion of Vijayanagara: Invasion

 The conquest of the Krishna-Tungabhadra doab further fueled Yusuf Adil Khan’s ambition for expansion.
 The political instability caused by Viranarasimha Raya’s usurpation and the ensuing revolts among the Vijayanagara nobles presented an opportunity for him to advance his territorial claims.
 Forming an alliance with Kasappa Udaiya, the governor of Adoni, Yusuf Adil Khan led his forces into Vijayanagara territory and laid siege to the strategically significant fort of Kandanavolu (Kurnool).
 His likely aim was to capture Kandanavolu, join forces with Kasappa Udaiya at Adavani, and then march along the Tungabhadra valley toward Vijayanagara.
 However, his plans were thwarted when Viranarasimha Raya dispatched the Aravidu chief, Ramaraja I, and his son Timma to counter the invasion.
 In a decisive battle, they inflicted a severe defeat on Yusuf Adil Khan forcing him into a disorderly retreat toward Adoni.
 As he attempted to regroup, the Vijayanagara forces defeated him again near Adoni and driving him out of their territory.
-Seizing the momentum, Ramaraja I and Timma laid siege to Adoni fort and successfully captured it.
+Seizing the momentum, Ramaraja I and Thimma laid siege to Adoni fort and successfully captured it.